dustinsanders/react-obj/README.md

 ```

 #### Need to Know
-Every object is require to have a `comp` property which represents the component that you want to render.
+Every object is required to have a `comp` property which represents the component that you want to render.
 The `comp` property can either be a string for standard elements(div, span, etc) or a react component.
 The other important property is `children`.
 The `children` property can either be string of text that you want rendered into the parent component, or it can be an array of further components to render.
 Every other property will be passed down as props.

 #### Usage
 ```javascript